top of page

 For me, one of the most exciting discoveries from this book was the fact that the Union Army used the vacant Academy building as a Regimental Hospital during the Civil War.
 I previously had no idea where the hospital had been located, though I had found many references to it.
 The hospital’s most active year was in 1862, when several soldiers died there of typhoid fever and pneumonia.

 After the West Union Academy closed its doors as an institution of learning, it was eventually converted to use as a private residence.
 Many of the Academy’s former students went on to attend universities in other states.
 One such family was the William Fitz Randolph family.
 Five of his children, Preston, Esther, Judson, Jethro and Silas, all graduated from Alfred University in New York.
-Many of their descendents went on to become renowned educators in Doddridge, Ritchie and Harrison counties.
+Many of their descendants went on to become renowned educators in Doddridge, Ritchie and Harrison counties.
 This is only part of the heritage of the Doddridge County High School that we know today, which had as its predecessor the West Union High School, and before that, the West Union Academy.
-Who knew?

 (NOTE: This article, written by Heritage Guild member Jennifer Wilt, originally appeared in The Doddridge Independent as part of her weekly column “Our Heritage: The REAL History of Doddridge County.”)